-or if the input tax exceeds the output tax in a tax period, SARS will refund the difference to the vendor.
+between the input tax154 and output tax in a tax period is the VAT that must be paid to SARS, or if the input tax exceeds the output tax in a tax period, SARS will refund the difference to the vendor.

 A recipient of imported services is liable to declare and pay the VAT to SARS only if the services are acquired from a non-resident for non-taxable purposes.
 If the recipient is registered for VAT, the taxable amount of any imported services must be declared in Block 12 of the VAT 201 return and paid together with any other VAT which may be due by that vendor for the tax period concerned.
-Non-vendors must obtain form VAT 215 from SARS website, complete and retain form VAT 215 and make payment on eFiling in respect of any VAT on imported services within 30 days of importation.
-Non-vendors that encounter problems when making payments on eFiling must contact SARS via the importedservices@sars.gov.za email address, for assistance.141 For more information on VAT registration and the collection and payment of VAT see VAT 404 - Guide for Vendors.
+Non-vendors must obtain form VAT 215 from SARS website, complete and retain form VAT 215 and make payment on eFiling in respect of any VAT on imported services.
+Non-vendors that encounter problems when making payments on eFiling must contact SARS via the importedservices@sars.gov.za e-mail address, for assistance.
+Prior to 24 December 2024, VAT on imported services had to be accounted for and paid within 30 days of the earlier of receipt of the invoice issued by the supplier or the recipient or the time any payment is made by the recipient in respect of that supply.
+With effect from 24 December 2024, the 30-day period has been extended to 60 days.

+For more information on VAT registration and the collection and payment of VAT see VAT 404 - Guide for Vendors.